-Education: Master of Fine Arts (1999), Bachelor of Fine Arts (1994); Elam School of Fine Arts, The University of Auckland
+EDUCATION: Master of Fine Arts (1999), Bachelor of Fine Arts (1994); Elam School of Fine Arts, The University of Auckland

-Collections: Hocken Pictorial Collections, The University of Otago Library, Dunedin; Museum of New Zealand Te Papa Tongarewa, Wellington; The Chartwell Trust, Auckland; The James Wallace Arts Trust, Auckland; Dunedin Public Art Gallery, Dunedin; Eastern Southland Gallery, Gore; Artetage Museum of Modern Art, Vladivostok, Russia; New Zealand Honorary Consulate, Vladivostok, Russia
+COLLECTIONS: Hocken Pictorial Collections, The University of Otago Library, Dunedin; Museum of New Zealand Te Papa Tongarewa, Wellington; The Chartwell Trust, Auckland; The James Wallace Arts Trust, Auckland; Dunedin Public Art Gallery, Dunedin; Eastern Southland Gallery, Gore; Artetage Museum of Modern Art, Vladivostok, Russia; New Zealand Honorary Consulate, Vladivostok, Russia

-Selected Public Exhibitions (solo): Good Morning Vladivostok, Artetage Museum of Modern Art, Vladivostok, Russia, (2016); Undreamed Of… 50 Years of the Frances Hodgkins Fellowship, Dunedin Public Art Gallery, Dunedin (2016), Ridiculous Sublime, Dunedin Public Art Gallery, Dunedin (2016); The Emperor’s New Clothes, Paul Nache Gallery, Gisborne; .M Contemporary, Sydney; Wallace Gallery, Morrinsville (2015); Activating Te Uru: Inaugural Opening Exhibition, Te Uru Waitakere Contemporary Gallery (2014); IVAN, Personal Structures, Palazzo Bembo, La Biennle, Venezia (2013); 192 Queen St, Auckland Art Fair, The Cloud, Auckland (2013); The Obstinate Object, City Gallery Wellington Te Whare Toi, Wellington (2012); 100 Bikes Project: Gwangju, The 9th Gwangju Biennale, Gwangju (2012); 100 Bikes Project: Part 1, The Dowse Art Museum, Lower Hutt (2011); Scott Eady Survey Exhibition, The James Wallace Arts Trust, Pah Homestead, Auckland, Auckland (2011); Play Off, Blue Oyster Art Project Space, Dunedin (2011); Headlands Sculpture on the Gulf, Waiheke Island, Auckland (2011); Hetro Horror, Dunedin School of Art Gallery, Dunedin (2010); Lost at the Bottom of the World, Sarjeant Gallery Te Whare O Rehua, Whanganui (2010); A Generous Eye (Works from the Wallace Arts Trust Collection), The Dowse Art Museum, Lower Hutt (2008); White on White, Christchurch Art Gallery Te Puna O Waiwhetu, Christchurch (2008); EXISTENCE: life according to art, Waikato Museum Te Whare Taonga O Waikato, Waikato (2007); Clean Machine, Gus Fisher Gallery, University of Auckland, Auckland (2007); OFFSIDE, St Paul St Gallery, Auckland University of Technology, Auckland (2007); The Back Boot Project, Blue Oyster Art Project Space, Dunedin (2007); Op Shop, Dunedin Public Art Gallery, Dunedin (2006); Summer Daze, Auckland Art Gallery Toi O Tamaki, Auckland (2006); Scott Eady and Ryan Moore, Blue Oyster Art Project Space, Dunedin (2005); Honeymoon on the Pigroot, Dunedin Public Art Gallery, Dunedin (2003); Signs, Hocken Pictorial Collections, The University of Otago Library, Dunedin (2003); Telecom Prospect 2004, City Gallery Wellington Te Whare Toi, Wellington (2003); International Art Fair and Cake Stall, Blue Oyster Art Project Space, Dunedin (2003); Talking Back, Hocken Pictorial Collections, The University of Otago Library, Dunedin (2003); Wallace Award Travelling Exhibition, (2002); Signs, Blue Oyster Art Project Space, Dunedin (2002); Past Presents, Te Papa Tongarewa, Wellington (2001); The Big Bang Theory, Auckland Art Gallery Toi O Tamaki, Auckland (year); That’s Entertainment, The Physics Room, Christchurch (2000); Let Them Eat Cake, George Fraser Gallery, Auckland (2000); White Kangaroo, with Gregor Kregar, George Fraser Gallery, Auckland (2000); Drive - Power>Progress>Desire, Govett-Brewster Contemporary Art Museum, New Plymouth (2000)
+SELECTED PUBLIC EXHIBITIONS: Good Morning Vladivostok, Artetage Museum of Modern Art, Vladivostok, Russia, (2016); Undreamed Of… 50 Years of the Frances Hodgkins Fellowship, Dunedin Public Art Gallery, Dunedin (2016), Ridiculous Sublime, Dunedin Public Art Gallery, Dunedin (2016); The Beginning Starts At The End and Calciami!, Sydney Contemporary, Sydney (2015); Activating Te Uru: Inaugural Opening Exhibition, Te Uru Waitakere Contemporary Gallery (2014); Calciami!, Personal Structures, Palazzo Bembo, La Biennale, Venezia (2013); Auckland Art Fair, Auckland (2013); The Obstinate Object, City Gallery Wellington Te Whare Toi, Wellington (2012); 100 Bikes Project: Gwangju, The 9th Gwangju Biennale, Gwangju (2012); 100 Bikes Project: Part 1, The Dowse Art Museum, Lower Hutt (2011); Scott Eady Survey Exhibition, The James Wallace Arts Trust, Pah Homestead, Auckland (2011); Play Off, Blue Oyster Art Project Space, Dunedin (2011); Headlands Sculpture on the Gulf, Auckland (2011); Hetro Horror, Dunedin School of Art Gallery, Dunedin (2010); Lost at the Bottom of the World, Sarjeant Gallery Te Whare O Rehua, Whanganui (2010); A Generous Eye, The Dowse Art Museum, Lower Hutt (2008); White on White, Christchurch Art Gallery Te Puna O Waiwhetu, Christchurch (2008); EXISTENCE: life according to art, Waikato Museum Te Whare Taonga O Waikato, Waikato (2007); Clean Machine, Gus Fisher Gallery, University of Auckland, Auckland (2007); OFFSIDE, St Paul St Gallery, Auckland University of Technology, Auckland (2007); The Back Boot Project, Blue Oyster Art Project Space, Dunedin (2007); Op Shop, Dunedin Public Art Gallery, Dunedin (2006); Summer Daze, Auckland Art Gallery Toi O Tamaki, Auckland (2006); Scott Eady and Ryan Moore, Blue Oyster Art Project Space, Dunedin (2005); Honeymoon on the Pigroot, Dunedin Public Art Gallery, Dunedin (2003); Signs, Hocken Pictorial Collections, Dunedin (2003); Telecom Prospect 2004, City Gallery Wellington Te Whare Toi, Wellington (2003); International Art Fair and Cake Stall, Blue Oyster Art Project Space, Dunedin (2003); Talking Back, Hocken Pictorial Collections, The University of Otago Library, Dunedin (2003); Wallace Award Travelling Exhibition, (2002); Signs, Blue Oyster Art Project Space, Dunedin (2002); Past Presents, Te Papa Tongarewa, Wellington (2001); The Big Bang Theory, Auckland Art Gallery Toi O Tamaki, Auckland (2002); That’s Entertainment, The Physics Room, Christchurch (2000); Let Them Eat Cake, George Fraser Gallery, Auckland (2000); White Kangaroo, with Gregor Kregar, George Fraser Gallery, Auckland (2000); Drive - Power>Progress>Desire, Govett-Brewster Contemporary Art Museum, New Plymouth (2000)